 Norbert: They're just little girls.
 WHY DON'T YOU HAVE THEM RAISE THE TITANIC WHILE WE'RE AT IT?!

-After ingesting stupidity potion, Dag got smarter, but Norb got stupid.
-Dag ponders what happened to him.
+- After ingesting stupidity potion, Dag got smarter, but Norb got stupid.
+At the end episode, a super intelligent Dag claims he has solved ever mystery in the universe, except that he still doesn't know what happened to Norb.
 Cut to a scene with Norbert on top of a Mayincatec pyramid, being fed fruit and being worshipped as a god, with the mantra, "DUUUHHH!!!"